Tom Hunter: Personal life

 Hunter and his wife Marion, Lady Hunter, have three adult children.

 In 2001, Hunter is reputed to have spent £1m on his 40th birthday party, at which Stevie Wonder performed.
 The party was held at his home in Cap Ferrat, on the Côte d'Azur, which he sold to a Russian business for reputedly £55m in late 2007.

 In April 2007, Hunter was reported in the Sunday Times Rich List as the first ever home-grown billionaire in Scotland, with an estimated wealth of £1.05 billion.
-Due to the financial crisis of 2007–2010 slicing an estimated £250 million from his fortune, Hunter was overtaken as Scotland's richest man in late 2007 by Jim McColl, head of Glasgow engineering firm Clyde Blowers, who has an estimated fortune of £800 million.
+Due to the 2008 financial crisis, which reduced an estimated £250 million from his fortune, Hunter was overtaken as Scotland's richest man in late 2007 by Jim McColl, head of Glasgow engineering firm Clyde Blowers, who has an estimated fortune of £800 million.
 According to the Sunday Times Rich List in 2021, Hunter is now worth £729 million.